MetroChimneyPDX

 If any repairs are needed, we will outline them in the inspection report so that you can promptly reach out to the manufacturer or an authorized replacement part supplier to obtain the correct replacement components.

-Even if your chimney doesn’t require cleaning but you need an inspection, please note that there is still a service call charge for this service.
+Even if your chimney doesn’t require cleaning but you need an inspection, please note that there is still a service call charge for this service and we will at that time do a Safety Inspection of your chimney for this service call fee.

 Schedule a chimney cleaning appointment with us today, and our experienced chimney sweeps will ensure your Zero Clearance Fireplace Unit is safe to use.